psi-im/win-installer/ReadME.txt

 ** File structure

    The script assumes the files are stored in the following structure:
-     * INSTALLER_SOURCE
+     * INSTALLER_HOME
       \ - psi_app
       | - psi_lang
       | - lang
       | - tools

-   * INSTALLER_SOURCE can be changed at the beginning of the script.
-     The folder contains:
+   * INSTALLER_HOME can be changed in config file.
+Check config.nsh.example The folder contains:
       - psi.nsi < main script file
       - installer-functions.nsh file < some functions used by the installer